 Digital Photography

 Sony A7RV - my primary digital photo camera for several reasons.
-I’ve listed a few below, but much of this list is secondary to the simple reason of being pleased with the images produced by this camera.
+I’ve listed a few below, but much of this list is secondary to the simple reason of it’s the camera I have access to (thanks to my wife’s wedding photography work).

-6. Reliable weather sealing for outdoor photography in any condition
+Reliable enough weather sealing for outdoor photography in many conditions

-7. Ergonomic for handheld shooting and lightweight for hiking and travel
+Full grip for comfortable shooting and lightweight for hiking and travel

 Analog Photography